elastisys/compliantkubernetes/docs/operator-manual/qa.md

     * Feature integrates well with Ops observability (alerting, logging, metrics)

 * ... without compromising our security posture
-    * Feature has good and well-understood access control towards customer
+    * Feature has good and well-understood access control towards application developer
     * Feature does not expose platform to additional risk (needs escalated privilegies that were not analyzed, etc.)
     * Feature has good and well-understood security patching
     * Feature has good and well-understood upgrades